ArloysMacias/fitness4you/README.md

     * Is a cloud platform as a service (PaaS) supporting several programming languages (Java, Node.js, Scala, Clojure, Python, PHP, and Go).
 * [Cloudinary](https://pypi.org/project/cloudinary/)
     * Is a cloud service that offers a solution to a web application’s entire image management pipeline.
-      Easily upload images to the cloud.
-Automatically perform smart image resizing, cropping and conversion without installing any complex software
+      Users can easily upload images to the cloud and automatically perform smart image resizing, cropping and conversion without installing any complex software
 * [Whitenoise](https://pypi.org/project/whitenoise/)
     * Allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service
 * [Materialize (0.100.2)](http://archives.materializecss.com/0.100.2/)